NDurocher/YARAL/README.md

 A Q learning AI player for the LUDO board game

-To use my player import Qlearn.py and Qs.txt from the LUDOpy-QLearn/test
+To use my player import Qlearn.py and Qs.txt from the LUDOpy-QLearn/test You may need to edit the path in self.tablename on line 51

 Define player:
   player0 = Qplayer()